 For recipes without baking soda or baking powder (like frosting or sauce), use either.
 Dutch-process will give you a darker color and more mellow (less acidic) flavor than natural.

-Photo above: I found, pushed way back in the far-reaches of the cupboard, some sweetened drinking cocoa (you know the kind with the rabbit on the label).
-I need to get rid of it, besides having High Fructose Corn syrup (HFCS), it has trans-fats in it.
-YUCK!
+Photo above: I found, pushed way back in the far-reaches of the cupboard, some sweetened drinking cocoa mix.
+You know the kind with the rabbit on the label.
+I need to get rid of it.
+Besides having High Fructose Corn syrup (HFCS), it has trans-fats in it.

 Let’s stay friends